Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Chirnside Park was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Chirnside Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were English (29.1%), Australian (26.6%), and Irish (7.1%).
-Notably, Dutch (2.6%) was overrepresented compared to the regional average of 3.2%, as were Italian (5.3% vs 3.4%) and Sri Lankan (0.4% vs 0.3%).
+The top three ancestry groups are English (29.1%), Australian (26.6%), and Irish (7.1%).
+Some ethnic groups show significant divergence: Dutch (2.6% vs regional 3.2%), Italian (5.3% vs 3.4%), and Sri Lankan (0.4% vs 0.3%) are notably overrepresented in Chirnside Park.

 Frequently Asked Questions - Diversity